Snirozu/Funkin-Script-AutoComplete/README.md

 ## Contributing
 Any pull requests are appreciated, feel free to Pull Request any missing engines, functions or variables! <br>
 If you want to add another engine to this extension make a json file in src/ called something like "piss-engine_data.json", this data file should be based of any `*_data.json` file <br>
+NOTE : If you don't know how to install dependencies use `npm install`
 ### Adding a engine
 #### Creating a data file from a engine's lua class URL
 1. Open `art/updateEngineData.py`